streamcreative99/openai-fine-tune/README.md

-# 📦 Stream Creative App Starter Kit
+# 📦 OpenAI Fine Tune App
 ```
-This starter kit is using Streamlit's App Starter Kit & OpenAI
+This app is using Streamlit's App Starter Kit & OpenAI

-The following modifications and features have been added:

-- A Secret key section has been added to add an OpenAI API key in the backend as opposed to having users upload their own.